AruScr/tako/README.md

 ### `/tako off`
 Stop a TAKO match.
-*Note: this does not save the current state.
-TAKO automatically stops when a winner is chosen.*
+**Warning!** Only use to force tako to turn off.
+TAKO automatically stops when a winner is chosen.

 ### `/tako pause`
 Toggle pause mode.